dcmartin/motion-ai/docs/QUICKSTART.md

 wget https://github.com/home-assistant/supervised-installer/releases/latest/download/homeassistant-supervised.deb
 sudo dpkg -i homeassistant-supervised.deb
 ```
-After successful completion of these steps the generic Home Assistant service should be available on port 8123.
+After successful completion of these steps the generic Home Assistant web UI will be available on port 8123.

 ## Motion Ã👁
 Once Home Assistant has been installed, configured, and is operational these steps may be peformed.